February is LGBT History Month in Scotland, a month-long festival of events designed to celebrate LGBT life and culture.

 LGBT History Month has been celebrated since 2005 and has grown steadily since then, increasing its scope and range.
 In 2007, the Scottish Government provided funding to LGBT Youth Scotland in a bid to bring LGBT History Month into the wider community, including into schools and youth groups.
 Since then, LGBT Youth Scotland has delivered the History Month each year, and does an amazing job helping put the programme together.

 LGBT Youth Scotland is a voluntary organisation that’s dedicated to ensuring young LGBT people in Scotland (aged 12 - 26) are included in the life of Scotland.
 Their vision is for every LGBT young person to have a safe and supportive upbringing, better health and wellbeing and a chance to reach their full potential.
 Simply put, LGBT Youth Scotland are focused on making Scotland the best place in the world for lesbian, gay, bisexual, transgender and intersex people.

 As well as this, the Rainbow Europe Index voted Scotland as the best country in Europe for LGBT equality and human rights in both 2015 and 2016, with us finishing a close second, behind Malta, in 2017.
-Also, in the world of politics, three of Scotland’s six political party leaders are openly LGBT, emphasising Scotland’s acceptance of the LGBT community and how integral they are to our country.
+Also, in the world of politics, as recently as 2016, three of Scotland’s six political party leaders were openly LGBT, emphasising Scotland’s acceptance of the LGBT community and how integral they are to our country.